TinkaBookkeeping/tinka-website/content/pages/bookkeeping.md

 title: Bookkeeping
 sections:
   - type: header
-    title: "Bookkeeping for today’s SME needs. "
+    title: 'Bookkeeping for today’s SME needs. '
-    subtitle: "Your time is too valuable to spend recnciling invoices and doing payruns.
-That’s why we use the latest software and proprietry workflow to ensure that your books are kept up to date faster than ever. "
+    subtitle: 'Your time is too valuable to spend recnciling invoices and doing payruns.
+That’s why we use the latest software and proprietry workflow to ensure that your books are kept up to date faster than ever. '
-    photo: ""
+    photo: ''
     buttonLabel: Lets get stated
     buttonLink: /contact
     style: dark